KDERazorback/autoversionit/README.md

 A sample configuration file is provided (`autoversion.sample.json`) to help you get started.

-### Configuration quick-grabs
+### Configuration quick grabs
-To update your project's version information from the last tag in your repository by branch, and commit the new tag as well:
+To update your project's version information from the last tag in your repository by branch and commit the new tag as well:
 - Save the following file as `autoversion.json` in the root of your repository:
 ```json
 {